Follow & Say Hello

 A must have for solo travellers and for when you don’t have anyone else around to get your photo (Jase and I use this all the time for our couple pics), is the Nikon ML-L3 Infrared Remote.
 Simple choose to control your camera via remote in the settings and you can then click the remote to take a photo!

-Another very handy piece of equipment to have is a portable tripod.
-I love my littie Manfrotto Portable Tripod because it is super compact and easy to prop up on other objects to hold your camera while you get the perfect snap.
+Another very handy piece of equipment to have is a portable mini tripod.
+I love my littie Manfrotto Pixi Evo Tripod because it is super compact and easy to prop up on other objects to hold your camera while you get the perfect snap.
 It also allows you to tilt your camera 90 degrees for portrait photos.
 Great for using with your camera remote and also for low light shots that require the camera to stay really still.
 I also have the Manfrotto phone mount which can be used with this tripod to take photos or video with your phone when you don’t have someone else to take the photo for you.